AreWeDreaming/ECRad/README.md

 This repository must be cloned with the --recurse-submodules flag, Make sure you have added your computers public ssh key to your github account:

-`git clone --recurse-submodules git@github.com:AreWeDreaming/ECRad.git`
+`git clone git@github.com:AreWeDreaming/ECRad.git`

-Note that the `--recurse-submodules` flag also needs to be used when pulling:
+Now you have to checkout the three submodules:

+`git submodule update --init --recursive`

+When updating use:

-`git pull --recurse-submodules origin master`
+`git pull --recurse-submodules`

 Please execute `build.sh` for bash or `build.tcsh` for tcsh in the `ECRad_core` subfolder.
 ## Running ECRad